• Skip to primary navigation

 What is the Difference Between the three versions

-Steamed Muthia: This is what I regularly made to have with tea.
+Steamed Muthia: This is what I regularly make to have with tea.
 It is a very filling and tasty snack.

 Deep fried muthia: These are delicious and crispy.
 These are the ones used in curry or undhiyu as they retain their shape well.
 To be honest, I haven't made them in a while.